 Hundreds of everyday products are made with highly toxic fluorinated chemicals called PFAS.
 They build up in our bodies and never break down in the environment.
 Very small doses of PFAS have been linked to cancer, reproductive and immune system harm, and other diseases.

 For decades, chemical companies covered up evidence of PFAS’ health hazards.
-Today nearly all Americans, including newborn babies, have PFAS in their blood, and up to 110 million people may be drinking PFAS-tainted water.
+Today nearly all Americans, including newborn babies, have PFAS in their blood, and more than 200 million people may be drinking PFAS-tainted water.
 What began as a “miracle of modern chemistry” is now a national crisis.

 What Are PFAS?

 In 1946, DuPont introduced nonstick cookware coated with Teflon.
 Today the family of fluorinated chemicals that sprang from Teflon includes thousands of nonstick, stain-repellent and waterproof compounds called PFAS, short for per- and poly-fluoroalkyl substances.

 PFAS are used in a staggering array of consumer products and commercial applications.
 Decades of heavy use have resulted in contamination of water, soil and the blood of people and animals in the farthest corners of the world.
 PFAS are incredibly persistent, never breaking down in the environment and remaining in our bodies for years.